Department of Health and Social Care

 Within the Programme there is strong emphasis on ethical practice-focused learning, which will require students to focus on specific areas of practice through the use of a variety of self-selected reflective models.
 This encourages reflexivity and critical reflection of not only individual learning styles and needs, but also of individual practice.

 A defining feature of this Programme is the development of the student's ability to undertake purposeful critical thinking and reflection.
-Modules develop and enhance the validity of judgments through the effective utility of evidence-based practice, which will inform effective decision-making resulting in practice enhancement.
-The development of students’ ability is supported by the curricula pillars and placement activity (See Section 27, Work-related Learning).
+Modules develop and enhance the validity of judgments through the effective utility of evidence-based practice, which will inform effective decision-making

 The Programme provides a diverse range of opportunities for students to develop sector specific skills (that is within the field of Health and Social Care provision), as well as gain a generic knowledge which crosses regional, national and international boundaries (See Section 27, Work-related Learning).

-Assessment Strategies (YEARS 2-4)
+24. Assessment Strategies

 The assessment strategy within the programme affords students the opportunity to demonstrate confidence in articulating their ideas and knowledge from the first year through to the final Dissertation.
 The strategy maintains a focus on both their individual and practice experience where appropriate.
 It supports the development of an independent learner who has a range of transferable skills both academic and professional.